linyue515/rdr-7/README.md

    vx.x.x

 COMMANDS:
-     dumpfile dump statistical information of rdb file to file. path:/tmp/rdb_report show     show statistical information of rdbfile by webpage keys     get all keys from rdbfile
-     help, h  Shows a list of commands or help for one command
+     dumpfile dump statistical information of rdbfile to file（/tmp/rdb-report-xxx.json）. show     show statistical information of rdbfile by webpage keys     get all keys from rdbfile, write to file（/tmp/rdb-all-keys-xxx.txt）. help, h  Shows a list of commands or help for one command

 GLOBAL OPTIONS: